LeDDGroup/uniform-react-components/README.md

 }
 ```

-## Input helpers
+## Built-in helpers

-uniform-react-components exports two input helpers ( _UniformInput_ and _UniformInputNumber_ )that have the same interface, it only changes the _onChange_ ( and _defaultValue_ which is the case of _UniformInputNumber_ ) properties, and accepts all the properties of a plain `input` element.
+uniform-react-components exports two input helpers ( _UniformInput_ and _UniformInputNumber_ ) and a select helper that have the same interface, it only changes the _onChange_ ( and _defaultValue_ which is the case of _UniformInputNumber_ ) properties, and accepts all the properties of a plain `input` element.
 This only saves you the trouble of implementing these components, but you could implement them if you want to, and even add some more.

 ### UniformInput